 The naive self hugging

 A quick online search shows a simple instruction on self hugging.
-It’s exactly what you think of first, when you hear «hugging yourself».
+It’s exactly what you might imagine when you hear “hugging yourself”.

 Self referencing the sensory organs.

 In contrast to every other sensory organ, the organs of touch can sense themselves.
 While we don’t see our eyes, hear our ears, smell our nostrils or taste our tastebuds, we can actually touch our touch sensors with our other touch sensors.
 As hands have the most neurons dedicated to them in the somatosensory areas of the brain, they play a big role in how we perceive our surroundings.
 Now let them touch themselves and see what happens.

 Looks familiar, doesn’t it?
 The prayer hands position is found in many cultural and religious practices - in christianity, hinduism and buddhism, in yoga and in meditation.
 While I have found no scientific literature on the (neuro)physiological characteristics of this position, when I put my non-religious hands together, I do feel a calming effect.
 It even works when connecting just the finger tips or, to a lesser degree, just two fingers.

 A similar effect can be achieved by touching alternately the other neurologically well connected areas of your body, such as your face, lips, tongue, nose, ears, feet, anus and sexual organs.
 Try touching them in combinations that you don’t remember experiencing before.

 Dance and hug

 When hugging we remain for the most part in a fixed position.
 Except for the initiation and the decoupling periods, the hug is static.
 Try adding some movement to your hug and you will be misunderstood as trying to turn hugging into something sexual or into dancing.